wlam888/Java_Class_Inspector/README.md

 If using on a built in Java class enter a fully qualified classname. <br />

 If using a custom class, enter a classpath at compile and runtime to point to .class file. <br />
+ex. <br />

 javac -cp ".class location" Inspector.java <br />

+Credit for GetOpt.class to Abbas Moghtanei.